openmobilityfoundation/mobility-data-specification/metrics/README.md

 Some combinations of dimensions, filters, time, and geography may return a small count of trips, which could increase a privacy risk of re-identification.
 To correct for that, Metrics does not return data below a certain count of results.
 This is called k-anonymity, and the threshold is set at a k-value of 10.

-**If the query returns less than `10` trips in a count, then that row's count value is returned as "-1".** Note "0" values are also returned as "-1" since the goal is to group low and no count values for privacy.
+**If the query returns less than `10` trips in a count, then that row's count value is returned as "-1".** Note "0" values are also returned as "-1" since the goal is to group low and no count values together for privacy.

-A k-value of 10 is recommended here, but a city may need to use a different approach or k-value if the use case requires it.
-As Metrics is in [beta](#beta-feature), this value may be adjusted in future releases and/or may become dynamic to account for specific categories of use cases.
+The OMF suggests a k-value of 10 is an appropriate starting point for safe anonymization, absent analysis and a further decision from the agency.
+As Metrics is in [beta](#beta-feature), this value may be adjusted in future releases and/or may become dynamic to account for specific categories of use cases and users.
+To improve the specification and to inform future guidance, beta users are encouraged to share their feedback and questions about k-values on this [discussion thread](https://github.com/openmobilityfoundation/mobility-data-specification/discussions/622).

 The k-value being used is always returned in the Metrics Query API [response](/metrics#response-1) to provide important context for the data consumer on the data redaction that is occurring.